 If you’re uncertain about continuing to invest, give our next tip a try:

 6. Don’t let your current savings stay idle 🏃♂️💨

 With inflation on the rise, your savings are already making losses – just by sitting in your bank account.
 We may not be able to fight against rising inflation but it’s not too late to start hedging.
 How?
 Start saving in accounts that yield consistent returns at a very low risk, such as Versa Cash.
-With returns up to 2.46*% yearly, you can offset the potential losses caused by inflation.
+With monthly returns, you can offset the potential losses caused by inflation.